The Best Tours & Things to Do in Hawaii

 Go 100 feet underwater in a submarine in search of sea life and sunken ships off Maui

 Atlantis Submarines Maui explore ocean depths in search of reef sharks, dolphins, eels and tropical fish.
 Diving over 100 feet underwater, the submarines pass by a sunken ship and visit three reefs.
 This is a great escape from the midday heat, and it’s a perfect way for not-so-strong swimmers to experience marine wildlife.
 No age limits, but guests must be at least 36” tall.
-Tour leaves from Lahaina, right off Front Street, near Banyan Court Park and several restaurants, boutiques, and beaches.
+Tour leaves from Lahaina, right off Front Street, near Banyan Court Park.

 11. Nighttime Paddle board under FireworksOahu